apache/spark/docs/mllib-optimization.md

 input a training example, its label, and the current parameter value.
 * `updater` is a class that computes the gradient and loss of objective function of the regularization part for L-BFGS.
 MLlib includes updaters for cases without regularization, as well as L2 regularizer.
-Note that L1 regularizer doesn't work for L-BFGS.
-See the developer's note.
 * `numCorrections` is the number of corrections used in the L-BFGS update.
 10 is recommended.
 * `maxNumIterations` is the maximal number of iterations that L-BFGS can be run.